nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-10-25-integrate-sharepoint-2013-with-team-foundation-server-2012/index.md

 ---
 title: Integrate SharePoint 2013 with Team Foundation Server 2012
-description: "Learn how to seamlessly integrate SharePoint 2013 with Team Foundation Server 2012, ensuring a smooth deployment and enhanced collaboration for your projects."
+description: Learn how to seamlessly integrate SharePoint 2013 with Team Foundation Server 2012, ensuring a smooth deployment and enhanced collaboration for your projects.
 date: 2012-10-25
 creator: Martin Hinshelwood
 id: "8998"